-Musculoskeletal Therapy (MST) is the assessment, treatment and management of musculoskeletal conditions.
-It is a branch of natural medicine focusing on alleviating pain and discomfort, enhancing movement and mobility and assisting in maintaining functional alignment of the skeletal system.
+Musculoskeletal Therapy (MST), also known as ‘Myotherapy’, is a form of physical therapy.
+It is a branch of natural medicine that is evidence based in the assessment, treatment, rehabilitation and management of musculoskeletal conditions.
+It’s focuses on alleviating pain and discomfort, enhancing movement and mobility and assisting in maintaining functional alignment of the body’s soft tissues and skeletal system.

 A comprehensive clinical approach and advanced skills in critical evaluation are applied to assess the presenting condition in identifying its causes / contributing factors and utilising an extensive range of treatment options to develop a holistic plan of management.

 Your initial consultation involves taking a detailed medical and lifestyle history to better understand you and your presenting signs and symptoms.

 From the provided information, an assessment is performed which involves observation (gait and postural analysis) together with a biomechanical analysis that incorporates palpating (touching) and testing the muscles, joints and nerves for indications of irregularities such as inflammation, contracture, restriction and limited movement.
 The manual techniques that are then applied may be preventative, corrective or rehabilitative.

 1 week after your initial visit we schedule a follow-up appointment.
 This enables you to discuss with your practitioner what you have noticed or felt during the week as well as having your practitioner perform a re-assessment (similar to the initial visit) as to the presenting signs and symptoms.
 It’s from these findings that we are able to put together your individualised treatment program.